 Call Options

-💡Key Takeaway: Options are best left to experienced investors.
-If you’re just starting, focus on simpler investment options.
+Key Takeaway: Options are best left to experienced investors.
+If you're just starting out, focus on simpler investment options and build your foundation in understanding businesses before adding this layer of complexity.

 Retirement Plans